MakenaKinyua/MakenaKinyua/README.md

 ## Hi there, I'm Makena🌸

-I am a data science and Machine Learning enthusiast and I am passionate about all things data with a background in  Economics, Statistics and Data Analysis
+I am a data science and Machine Learning enthusiast and I am passionate about all things data.
+I come equipped with a background in  Economics, Statistics and Data Analysis.

-Having worked on different learning and self projects, I have experience in data analytics; data cleaning, data wrangling and data visualization.
+Having worked on different learning and personal projects, I have experience in data analytics; data cleaning, data wrangling and data visualization.

 ---
 Skills🧮